neufieldrobotics/spinnaker_sdk_camera_driver/README.md

   Should color images be used (only works on models that support color images)
 * ~exposure_time (int, default: 0, 0:auto)
   Exposure setting for cameras, also available as dynamic reconfiguarble parameter.
+* ~target_grey_value (double, default: 0 , 0:Continous/auto)
+  Setting target_grey_value > 4 (min:4 , max:99) will turn AutoExposureTargetGreyValueAuto to 'off' and set AutoExposureTargetGreyValue to target_grey_value.
+Also available as dynamic reconfigurable parameter. see below in Dynamic reconfigurable parameter section.
 * ~frames (int, default: 50)
   Number of frames to save/view 0=ON
 * ~live (bool, default: false)